How was your Easter break? Hope it was great!

 They definitely taste much better than the ones bought in the supermarkets and you can tell they are naturally produced as well.
 Our oranges are smaller and more sour than the ones found in the supermarkets where we can often find them bigger, bright in orange colour and very sweet.
 Might be due to not being completely ripe yet but mum says that tree of ours does not produce sweet oranges anyway.
 Nonetheless, they are still natural! ;)

 I then just add other fruits/veggies bought by my mum such as mango, apple, papaya spinach and cucumber.

 After that I always spent the day out and about.
 Whether locally, by the beach or meeting and catching up with friends or just exploring the beautiful Lisbon city and Sintra.
-I’ve been a few nights out as well in Bairro Alto, Lisbon, a very popular place to go out at night and Marina de Cascais, popular among the people who live across the coastal line, like myself.
+I’ve been a few nights out as well in Bairro Alto, Lisbon, a very popular place to go out at night and Marina de Cascais, popular among the people who live across the coastal line.